NickFalletta29/CasinoAPI/README.md

 #2 John Douglas - Assisted in the production of the API

-#3 Taylor Smith - Assisted in the production of the API
+#3 Taylor Smith - Assisted in the production of the API, created Model and View associated classes

 #4 Nicholas Boyle - Assisted in the production of the API and contributed to cohesion doc